-There are currently no topics for this game
+There are no promo images for this game

 C64 portJohn Romero worked on the C64 port of 2400 A.D. in 1987-1988 until ORIGIN Systems, Inc. canceled it due to poor sales of the Apple II version.
 Romero left Origin in June of 1988.
 The Commodore 64 port was once again resurrected and Ocean Software programmer Allan Shortt worked on the port, but due to communication problems, it was shelved once again at 85% complete.

 ExtrasIn addition to a large fold out city map, the game was packaged with a set of three lead figures.
 All three depict heavily armed robot soldiers and were cast by Grenadier Miniatures (two in 1984 and one in 1987).

 SequelChuck Bueche developed a sequel titled 2500 A.D., but it was halted in development because of poor sales of the first game.